elisabethluif/elisabethluif.github.io/07_webscraping.md

 I have approached the problem using Python, the <a href="https://pypi.org/project/wget/">Wget library</a> and the <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup library</a>.

-> download issues of “Richmond Times Dispatch” (Years 1860-1865, only!)
+> Download issues of “Richmond Times Dispatch” (Years 1860-1865, only!)

 First we get all the links from the page: